 - 87 dB(A) assessed as a Single Event Maximum Level

-These planning levels are to be assessed 1 metre from the most exposed facade of a Sensitive Place (e.g. a home, hospital, school or place of worship).
+These planning levels are to be assessed 1 metre from the most exposed facade of a Sensitive Place (e.g. a home, hospital, or school).

 Single Event or Time Averaged Levels?

 The rail noise planning levels are described in two ways.

 For a given period of time (from t1 to t2) a noise event will have an overall sound energy (Leq),as represented by the hatched area under the curve shown below.
 The peak maximum level is the loudest sound during the time period.

 Note that the diagram shown is not representative of noise from a train.

 The sound exposure level (LAE) is equivalent to the total sound energy, but is 'compressed' into comparable time frames, usually one second.
 This enables different sound events to be compared.

 A noise event of the same volume that goes on for longer will have a higher sound exposure level (LAE) than a shorter noise event.
 Note however that acoustic averaging is a logarithmic function.
 It means for example, the addition of two one second 60 dB(A) levels does not combine to be 120 dB(A), instead it averages to a sound exposure level of 63 dB(A).

 The Laeq (24 hours) represents average energy exposure accounting for all the rail noise events over a 24 hour period.

 By itself, it is recognised the LAeq (24 hour) level is an inadequate indicator of the potential for time varying rail noise to disturb people.